falkena/openhab-addons/bundles/org.openhab.binding.systeminfo/README.md

 The group `currentProcess` has the same channels as the `process` group without the "pid" configuration parameter.
 The PID is dynamically set to the PID of the process running openHAB.

-The binding uses this index to get information about a specific device from a list of devices (e.g on a single computer several local disks could be installed with names C:\, D:\, E:\ - the first will have deviceIndex=0, the second deviceIndex=1 etc).
+The binding uses `deviceIndex` to get information about a specific device from a list of devices.
 If device with this index is not existing, the binding will display an error message on the console.

-The table shows more detailed information about each Channel type.
+The table shows more detailed information about each channel type:
-The binding introduces the following channels:

 | Channel ID         | Channel Description                                              | Supported item type | Default priority | Advanced |
 |--------------------|------------------------------------------------------------------|---------------------|------------------|----------|